 Her stories and images have appeared in publications all over the world and her work has been recognized by The Associated Press, Florida Society of Newspaper Editors and Florida Press Club.
 In 2012, she won the Idaho Press Club’s all-media special coverage award for her in-depth reporting on the murder of a college student.

-Jessie returned to community journalism in 2013 and started writing at the Ames Tribune in central Iowa, where her husband was a photojournalist for the Des Moines Register.
+Jessie returned to community journalism in 2013 in central Iowa, where her husband was a photojournalist for the Des Moines Register.
 They have since relocated to the Pacific Northwest, where she has freelances for clients including digital content publisher Aptara and Rotary International’s official magazine, The Rotarian.

 For more on Jessie’s journalism career click here.